Q: How did you become a writer?

 A: I’m not out to teach anyone a moral lesson or preach, in fact what I find fascinating about being a writer is how every person takes something different away from my stories.
 It was the same when writing the book, I had one idea in mind and then the characters ran off and started doing their own thing.
 It was important to me that I had a strong female protagonist, but one that was also vulnerable and had flaws and imperfections.
 I wanted to write a story that stayed with the readers a long time after putting down the book, a story that made them question themselves and what they thought they already knew.

 Q: You touch upon a lot of taboo subjects in your books.
 How do you deal with the fact that some people may get upset?

 A: It’s part of being a writer, you can’t please everyone.
 But I do urge everyone to remember every single thing in the book is made up.
-Of course I did a lot of research when referring back to historical dates or places, but everything I mention in the story is completely fictional and was created because it gave a new fresh twist to old beliefs.
-I like to make people think and surprise them.
-It’s all make-believe and a bit of escapism…so I hope no one takes it too seriously!
+Of course I did a lot of research when referring back to historical dates or places, but everything I mention in terms of religion was added to encourage people to view deep-rooted beliefs in a different way.
+I like to get people thinking, and surprise them.
+So don’t take the book too seriously!

 Q: Can we look forward to any more adventures with Zac and Ella?

 A: Absolutely!
 This is just the beginning.
 The first book of the series, The Path Keeper, won’t give you a nicely tied up pretty ending I’m afraid.
 My love stories are realistic and much like life they leave you wanting, but you won’t be left disappointed.
-At the moment I’m busy writing the second book, Son of Secrets, where we discover more about Zac’s beginnings and how he and Ella first met.
+Book two, Son of Secrets, where we discover more about Zac’s beginnings and how he and Ella first met, is out Nov 2019.
 We also get to meet Luci, one of the most enjoyable characters I have ever created…who I don’t think anyone will forget in a hurry!
 The last book is the series is planned for release in 2020.